Photo by Jack Gorman

 Martine was nurtured into a musical family.
 Her visually impaired father used to busk the 'Top 40' outside Selfridges (and 'jazz' things up a bit) whilst her mother used to sing Italian 70's pop songs (Albano and Romina) with an operatic voice early on a Saturday morning - so there was no escaping it, music was in her blood!

-Martine is currently one of the lead Vocalists for Mike Westbrook's Uncommon Orchestra, a 24 piece Avant-Garde band.
-Having toured Sicily, performed at Ronnie Scott's and appeared on BBC Radio 3's In Tune, the orchestra have made a significant mark on the British jazz scene.
+Martine is currently sings for British Jazz composer Mike Westbrook in his 22 piece Avant-Garde jazz band the Uncommon Orchestra.
+Having toured Sicily, performed at Ronnie Scott's and appeared on BBC Radio 3's In Tune, the orchestra have made a significant mark on the British jazz scene this last decade.

-She also fronts Frisco Fiasco Experiment, covering classics with improvisational soul.
+visiting living rooms and intimate spaces to share her stories and sounds.
+She also fronts Frisco Fiasco Experiment, a vibrant four-piece, covering classic tunes with improvisational soul.